Movie Review for Alice in Wonderland

 Screenplay by Linda Woolverton

-Based on the books by Lewis Carroll
+Alice in Wonderland the movie is based on the books by author Lewis Carroll